projectcipher/cipher/guides/thugify/README.md

 **Thugify** is an introduction to the **basics of Javascript + jQuery.**

 We'll be adding **", dawg"** to the end of whatever you type into **an input box** — simple, but sweet.
-* You'll be able to change the word added at your own will *
+* You'll be able to change the word added at your own will.
-You can customize this to make it Politify, adding **",please"** instead
+* You can customize this to make it Politify, which adds **",please"** instead

 This **slide deck** created by Amy Sorto and modified by [Cipher](http://projectcipher.io) is a great introduction to key concepts.
 Please take a look through it [here](https://docs.google.com/presentation/d/1N2l9FTYlGCocr8cqjLaHpp5tgv0hS-WI3US7PiMbRnc/edit)!